ubiubi18/idena-IIP-draft/README.md

 According to the block explorer human farms usualy produce flips in a row over the span of the whole epoch and the fastest of them use strategies like reusing flips or using story-templates to achieve that.
 Also the badest actors are most competitive to survive low marketcap, since their production costs each flip are smaller.

-Solo-miners and honest pools become faster unprofitable than dishonest players, so the „free market“ enfavors bad habits.
+Solo-miners and honest pools become faster unprofitable in flip production than dishonest players, so „free market“ logic unfortunately enfavors bad habits.

 The majority of unique people involved in idena flip-sessions  does not even have the chance to earn rewards and secure idena by producing flips!
 This can be deemed as a security risk alone and makes it at the same time cryptonomically less profitable to be a solo-miner, because big pools that centralise flip-production are faster in producing and submitting flips and thereby lower the median market value of that task.